 - How do I prove that I have taken the appropriate steps to manage my risks positively?

-For each of the different areas of farm management in the template, farmers will need assess environmental risk including losses of nutrients and sediment as well as soil damage.
-Not all modules are relevant to all farms; for example not all arable farms will need to consider the impact of irrigation or of animal effluent.
-Select the modules which are appropriate to develop a tailored plan for your property and business.
+For each of the different areas of farm management in the template, farmers will need to assess environmental risk and think about a plan to mitigate that risk.
+Not all modules, nor all sections within them, are relevant to all farms.
+For example, not all arable farms will need to consider the impact of irrigation or of animal effluent.
+Select the modules and sections within them which are appropriate to develop a tailored plan for your property and farm business.

 Select the appropriate template from the list below.